SharinaS/Cloud-Engineering-Fundamentals/vpc.md

 Example: A public-facing subnet for your webservers, with backend systems like a DB placed in a private-facing subnet.

 Example: A Hardware Virtual Private Network (VPN) connection between a corporate datacenter and your VPC.
 The AWS cloud becomes an extension of your corporate datacenter.

+## DNS Hostnames

+When resolved from within the VPC, the DNS hostname will translate to the instance's private IP address.
+From outside the VPC, the DNS hostname will translate to the instance's public IP address.

+### Default VPC

+When you launch an EC2 instance into a default VPC, AWS provides it with public and private DNS hostnames that correspond to the public IPv4 and private IPv4 addresses for the instance.

+The VPC is the one that enables assigning of instance hostnames.

+### Custom VPC

+When you launch an instance into a non-default VPC, AWS provides the instance with a private DNS hostname only.

+New instances will only be provided with public DNS hostname depending on these two DNS attributes: the DNS resolution and DNS hostnames, that you have specified for your VPC, and if your instance has a public IPv4 address.

+### Scenario

+You launched an EC2 instance in your newly created VPC.
+You have noticed that the generated instance does not have an associated DNS hostname.

+In this case, the new EC2 instance does not automatically get a DNS hostname because the DNS resolution and DNS hostnames attributes are disabled in the newly created VPC.

 ## Subnets